-The Campus Card Center, located on the ground floor of the University Center, provides ESU students and employees with both a campus identification card (E-Card) and a convenient, easy, and safe way to make purchases and use services on campus.
-The E-Card provides electronic access to a declining balance (debit) account that can be used for the payment of certain items/ services in the bookstore, convenience store, selected vending machines, residence hall laundry www.esu.edu Student Life 35 facilities, library, and campus dining facilities.
+The Campus Card Center, located on the ground floor of the University Center, provides ESU students and employees with both a campus identification card (E-Card) and a convenient, easy, and safe way to make purchases and use services on and off campus.
+The E-Card provides electronic access to a declining balance (debit) account that can be used for the payment of certain items/services in the bookstore, convenience store, selected vending machines, residence hall laundry facilities, library, and campus dining facilities.
+The off campus sites that currently accept the E-Card include Burger King, CVS, Dansbury Depot, Domino's Pizza, Kasa's Pizza, Paradise Tanning, and Wendy's.
 Students may also use it to gain access to their residence hall.
+Deposits may be made online, please visit the esu.edu website, please visit the esu.edu website.
 For further information, call 570-422-CARD.